vidbina/vidbina.github.io/_posts/2015-10-22-suspicious-profile.markdown

 Now I'm on the bus back.
 I missed my second meeting because I was strapped for time and I have my friends at the police to thank for this.
-Perhaps I shouldn't generalize, I had three officers to thank who made an educated guess that I had a high chance of turning up a trafficking.
-The friendly bus drivers who are coincidentally driving me back to Amsterdam mentioned that the police was probably tipped off by someone, so I guess I just became a victim of a tip.
+Perhaps I shouldn't generalize, I had three officers to thank who made an educated guess that there was a high probability of me turning up a trafficker.
+The friendly bus drivers who are coincidentally driving me back to Amsterdam at night mentioned that the police was probably tipped off by someone, so I guess I just became a victim of an anonymous tip.
 When I inquired to the reason or motivation for taking me to the station the female officer basically responded with a lousy "I smelled weed on the bus".
 So much for _probable cause_.
-No canines were present but her olfactoric finesse were developed enough to raise red flags while walking through a bus from Amsterdam about the presence of weed present or past at a location.
+No canines were present but her olfactoric finesse was sufficient to raise red flags about the presence of weed in the present or past at any location in a bus from Amsterdam.

 I still understand that the police does its job, but during the experience I felt an intense hatred for the office.
 After a multitude of such experiences it